erpua/VueJS/README.md

 - create file router.js for routing configurations (add ones)
 - create folder pages with pages
 - in App.vue add <router-view></router-view>
+- make max-width for router to make clickable all component